PaloAltoNetworks/pan-chainguard/doc/admin-guide.rst

   + The certificate fingerprint CSV file created by ``cert-fingerprints.sh``

-  + The Version 2 All Certificate Information (root and intermediate) CCADB CSV file (`AllCertificateRecordsCSVFormatv2
+  + The All Certificate Information (root and intermediate) in CCADB CSV file (`AllCertificateRecordsCSVFormatv2
     <https://www.ccadb.org/resources>`_)

   and creates a tar archive containing the intermediate certificate